TZTsai/Calang/README.md

     `h[[1, [2]], 3, 4]` (return: [1, [2], [3, 4]])

   **Note**:
   In Calc, a function is always a mapping from a argument list to an expression.
 The application of a function is done by preceding a list with this function.
 This is why I choose to use square brackets instead of the more commonly-used round parentheses.
 The argument list can be nested like usual lists.
-However, it also allows default arguments (by using `:`) and var-len arguments (by using `*`).
+However, it additionally has default arguments (by using `:`) and var-len arguments (by using `*`).

 * List